Extraterrestrial ISRU: The Architecture of the Post-Terrestrial Economy

 DATE : 2026.05.15

-ALERT LEVEL : Strategic — First-mover infrastructure for the M2M space economy
+ALERT LEVEL : Strategic — Multi-Decadal Horizon Integration

 The trajectory of human engagement with outer space has irrevocably transitioned from an era defined by exploratory scientific reconnaissance into a post-terrestrial epoch characterized by sustained presence, commercialization, and resource exploitation.
 Central to the feasibility of this transition is the paradigm of In-Situ Resource Utilization (ISRU).